skip to Main Content

 Property division more complex in subsequent divorces

 When Maryland couples marry early on in life, say, in their 20s, they typically do not have much in terms of assets.
 They might be fresh out of college and just starting a career.
-However, when people divorce and get married again in their 40s, 50s or beyond, there is usually more at stake should that marriage also end in divorce.
-Because of this, it is important for anyone considering a second, third or subsequent marriage to take stock of their assets, and look into a prenuptial agreement.
+However, when people divorce and get married again in their 40s, 50s, or beyond, there is usually more at stake should that marriage also end in divorce, especially in property division.
+Because of this, it is important for anyone considering a second, third or subsequent marriage to take stock of their assets and look into a prenuptial agreement.

-As people get older, they are likely to accumulate more assets, such as homes, retirement accounts, pensions, stocks and bonds.
+As people get older, they are likely to accumulate more assets, such as homes, retirement accounts, pensions, stocks, and bonds.
 Complicating this further is the fact that many couples come into marriages with children and even grandchildren.
-In the event of a divorce, this can make property division quite complicated without some form of legal agreement.
+In the event of a divorce, this can make the division of property quite complicated without some form of legal agreement.

 Close to 50% of first marriages end in divorce.
 The odds get no better.
 More than 60% of second marriages end in divorce, while close to three-quarters of third marriages dissolve.
 With these statistics in mind, a prenuptial agreement may be right for many couples.
 This is especially true when a divorce could involve complex property division.